 Another easy way to increase CBD bioavailability is to follow the proper technique for your chosen administration method.

-Although targeted studies are lacking, research suggests that your breath depth, how long you hold the smoke or vapor, and even vaporizer temperature can impact inhaled cannabinoid bioavailability (12).
+Although targeted studies are lacking, research suggests that your breath depth, how long you hold the smoke or vapor, and even vaporizer temperature can affect how well your body absorbs inhaled cannabinoids like CBD and THC (12).

-You can follow one of the two main methods: direct-to-lung (inhaling vapor or smoke directly into your lungs) or mouth-to-lung (inhaling into the mouth first and inhaling again into the lungs).
-As a general recommendation, holding for at least a few seconds may be ideal.
+When vaping or smoking CBD products, you can follow one of the two main methods: direct-to-lung (inhaling vapor or smoke directly into your lungs) or mouth-to-lung (inhaling into the mouth first and inhaling again into the lungs).
+As a general recommendation, holding for at least a few seconds may be ideal, but more research is needed.

 As for CBD vaping temperature, again, there isn’t a whole lot of evidence.
 Your best bet is to use a device specifically designed for vaping CBD.